 Action points for Part five:

-- Update your child protection policy and any related policies to ensure they refer to Part five in relation to child on child sexual violence and sexual harassment including detail on how to
+1. Update the child protection policy and any related policies to ensure they refer to Part five in relation to child on child sexual violence and sexual harassment including detail on how to respond.

-- We would recommend that school and college leaders and those staff who work directly with children should read the new Part
+2. We would recommend that school and college leaders and those staff who work directly with children should read the new Part five.

 Annex A has been redesigned and contains additional information (including page references) about specific forms of abuse and safeguarding issues.
 It also contains a fairly lengthy list of additional advice and support which is available.